-TYPES OF RISK RISKS IMPACTS MEASURES Changes in the quality and quantity of harvests Financial Extreme weather events: 2.
-Raw material price volatility Diversification of product portfolio Operational Strategic droughts, torrential rain, hurricanes Production shutdown due to damage to own and/or external infrastructures 3.
+TYPES OF RISK RISKS IMPACTS MEASURES 1.
+Changes in the quality and quantity of harvests Financial Extreme weather events: 2.
+Raw material price volatility 2.
+Diversification of product portfolio Operational Strategic droughts, torrential rain, hurricanes 3.
+Production shutdown due to damage to own and/or external infrastructures 3.
 Anticipation of possible risks of weather perils when choosing workplace locations 4.
 Rise in consumer prices 4.
-Permanent innovation Smaller consumption of Diversification of product portfolio seasonal products 2.
-Innovation Strategic Rising temperatures 2.
+Permanent innovation 1.
+Smaller consumption of 1.
+Diversification of product portfolio Strategic Operational Rising temperatures seasonal products 2.
+Innovation 2.
 Changes in consumer habits 3.
-Greater energy consumption 4.
-Changes in crop yields 3.
-Improvement of energy efficiency Operational 4.
-Innovation in agricultural technology and seed varieties 5.
-Sustainable agriculture Improvement of energy efficiency Financial Higher taxes and rates for energy, water or transport Smaller profits, new investments to adapt to changing market Optimisation and sustainability of logistics circumstances 3.
-Promotion of and incentive to improve sustainability in the company Financial Compliance Laws or Regulations imposing limits on emissions and fines for exceeding them Financial, need for additional investments to adapt to the new laws/regulations Anticipation of new legal requirements, analysing trends, participating in forums, etc.
+Improvement of energy efficiency 3.
+Greater energy consumption4.
+Changes in crop yields 4.
+Innovation in agricultural technology and seed varieties 4.
+Changes in crop yields 5.
+Sustainable agriculture 1.
+Improvement of energy efficiency Financial Higher taxes and rates for energy, water or transport Smaller profits, new investments to adapt to changing market 2.
+Optimisation and sustainability of logistics circumstances 3.
+Promotion of and incentive to improve sustainability in the company Financial Compliance Laws or Regulations imposing limits on emissions and fines for exceeding them Financial, need for additional investments to adapt to the new laws/regulations 1.
+Anticipation of new legal requirements, analysing trends, participating in forums, etc.

-2. Consistent internal regulation of the matter 3.
-Promotion of and incentive to improve sustainability in the company Reputational Strategic Negative reputation for lack or breach of commitments regarding climate change Brand image, reputation Loss of business Publication of the company's good environmental practices Participation in sectoral forums and entities related with the environment Reputational Financial Withdrawal of investment funds/shareholders due to non-compliance with required ESG criteria Image, reputation Amarket instability Consistent internal regulation of the matter Publication of the company's good practices Proactive communication attitude
+2. Consistent internal regulation of the matter3.
+Promotion of and incentive to improve sustainability in the company Reputational Strategic Negative reputation for lack or breach of commitments regarding climate change 1.
+Brand image, reputation 2.
+Loss of business Publication of the company's good environmental practices Participation in sectoral forums and entities related with the environment Reputational Financial Withdrawal of investment funds/shareholders due to non-compliance with required ESG criteria 1.
+Image, reputation 2.
+Market instability Consistent internal regulation of the matter Publication of the company's good practices Proactive communication attitude